davidgomesdev/DavidGomesDev/README.md

 💻 3 years of experience with multiple technologies <br>
 🐱‍🏍 Learning is a top priority for me <br>
-👌 Getting the work done properly is what I strive for <br>
+👌 Focused on doing things properly <br>
 🔒 Solid knowledge of InfoSec and Networking <br>

 ### 🔧 Tools and Technologies